Nonlocal Sublinear Elliptic Problems Involving Measures: Solutions in Lorentz Spaces

-which does not require quasi-symmetry of $G$ and $C_i$ is the constant in \eqref{thm:pointwise}. \end{proof}
+which does not require quasi-symmetry of $G$ and $C_i$ is the constant in \eqref{globlow}. \end{proof}

-The main key inequality for existence of solutions in Lorentz space $L^{r,\rho}(\R^n)$ is provided in the next lemma. \begin{Thm} Let $0<\beta<\infty$ and $G$ be a positive lower semicontinuous kernel on $\Omega\times\Omega$ that satisfies \eqref{rieszkernel} for some $0<\alpha<n$.
+The main key inequality for existence of solutions in Lorentz space $L^{r,\rho}(\R^n)$ is provided in the next lemma. \begin{Thm} Let $0<\beta<\infty$ and $G$ be a positive lower semicontinuous kernel on $\Omega\times\Omega$ that satisfies the WMP and \eqref{rieszkernel} for some $0<\alpha<n$.
 Then